Fartrin

-Fartrin is a townland in the Parish of Tomregan, Barony of Loughtee Lower, County Cavan, Ireland.
+Fartrin is a townland in the parish of Tomregan, barony of Loughtee Lower, County Cavan, Ireland.
+It is 3 km south of Ballyconnell.

 Etymology

 The townland name is an anglicisation of the Gaelic placename Far Druim which means 'The Outer or External Hill or Ridge".
 Alternative meanings which have been suggested are Fert-in meaning "The Small Tumulus" or 'The Grave Point or Portion'.
 The earliest surviving mention of the townland name is in the Cavan Poll Book of 1761, which spells it as Fartrin.
 Leets Directory of 1814 spells it as Fartren and an 1830 sketch map spells it as Farterum.

 Geography

 It is bounded on the north by Slievebrickan townland, on the east by Cloncollow and Mullynagolman townlands, on the south by Aghaweenagh and Clontygrigny townlands and on the west by Killarah and Agharaskilly townlands.
 Its chief geographical features are Togher Lough on its eastern boundary and several small drumlin hills reaching to 200 ft above sea-level.
 Fartrin is traversed by the Killeshandra road, the Bellaheady road and some minor lanes.
 The townland covers 280 acre statute, including 10 acre of water.